orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ### View name

-When you enable this property, upon publishing a form, Oracle persistence layer creates a view specific to that form.
+When you enable this property, upon publishing a form, the persistence layer creates a view specific to that form.
 The name of the view is based on your app and form name, and has the form: `orbeon_f_#{app}_#{form}`.
 For instance, if your app is hr and you form is expense, then the view is named `orbeon_f_hr_expense`.
-If upon publishing, there is already a view with that name, the Oracle persistence layer deletes it before recreating a new view.
+If upon publishing, there is already a view with that name, the persistence layer deletes it before recreating a new view.

 ### Metadata column names